Phyllis Granoff

 Phyllis Emily Granoff (born 1947) is a specialist in Indic religions.
 In July 2004, she joined Yale University as a Professor of World Religions.
 She also serves as the editor of the Journal of Indian Philosophy.

 Education

 After receiving a Bachelor of Arts (summa cum laude) in Far Eastern Languages from Radcliffe College, she earned her Ph.D. in Sanskrit, Indian Studies and Fine Arts from the Harvard University.
-She is fluent in numerous Indian languages, including Sanskrit, Prākrit, Pāli, Ardha Magadhi, Bengali, Hindi, Assamese, Gujarati and Oriya.
+She is fluent in numerous Indian languages, including Sanskrit, Prakrit, Pāli, Ardha Magadhi, Bengali, Hindi, Assamese, Gujarati and Oriya.
 In addition, she has some degree of skill in Japanese, Chinese, French and German.

 Career

 Granoff has taught at numerous institutions, including the Austrian-American Institute, McMaster University, University of California at Berkeley, Harvard University, Sorbonne, École des Hautes Études en Sciences Sociales, and Yale University.
 Professor Granoff's work has focused on Indian mythology, cults, image worship, art, literature, poetry, and medieval Indian law codes.
 With her husband, Professor Koichi Shinohara, she has written, translated and edited several books, and has published more than 70 journal articles on various topics.

 Over the years, Granoff has inspired and worked closely with scholars who have revolutionized the study of Indic religions, including Gregory Schopen.